tttbw/scauGradeCaculator/README.md

 # scauGradeCaculator
-A Caculator for caculating SCAU students' grade (but now it can only caculate mine)
+A Caculator for caculating SCAU students' grade (but now it can only caculate precisely on mine)